 Dependent - A member of the family (which excludes foster children and foster adults), other than the family head or spouse, who is under 18 years of age, or 18 years of age or older and disabled, or a full-time student.
 24 CFR § 5.603

-Designated Family - means the category of family for whom CCHA elects (subject to HUD approval) to designate a project (e.g., elderly family in a project designated for elderly families,) in accordance with the 1992 Housing Act.
+Designated Family - means the category of family for whom HACC elects (subject to HUD approval) to designate a project (e.g., elderly family in a project designated for elderly families,) in accordance with the 1992 Housing Act.
 PL 96-120

 Designated housing (or designated project) - a project(s), or portion of a project(s) designated for elderly only or for disabled families only in accordance with PL 96-106.